Afakhfoori/Compass-Project/README.md

 I choose React to implement UI.
 In my solution I have 3 components:
 1) Question --- Which have cthe Question details included options.
-2) Survey --- Which have the list of questions based on selected survey (with fetch the Question details from API based on passed surveyId as URL parametr.
+2) Survey --- Which have the list of questions based on selected survey
-1) Srveys --- Which ishe main page and connecting to the API to get the List of Surveys and just included the links to main survey.
+1) Srveys --- Which is the main page and  showes the surveys which has been already fetched from Api in the higher component (App component)

 ## More details documentation has been added in to the solutions directories